-Quite simply, cucumber water is water that is infused with cucumbers, by immersing and soaking cucumber slices in a pitcher of water.
-While this may sound overly simple, many of the active ingredients of cucumber infuse in the water, boosting your overall nutrient intake.
-Drinking water is an important part of any healthy diet, so tweaking the recipe slightly to improve its impact is a wise choice.
+Quite simply, cucumber water is water that is infused with cucumber slices.
+It is made by immersing and soaking cucumber slices in a pitcher or glass of water.
+While this may sound too simple to be beneficial, many of the active ingredients of cucumber infuse into the water, boosting its overall nutrient content.
+Moreover, cucumbers are about 95% water.
+This is one of the reasons why cucumber water is so popular in detox cleanses.

 Benefits of Cucumber Water

 Popular uses of cucumber water include skin care, weight loss, cardiovascular health, and bone density, among others.